All Episodes

 For instance, risk pools.

-We believe the smarter way to help people with pre-existing conditions get affordable coverage while bringing down the health care costs for everybody else is through reinsurance risk or risk sharing pools, which this bill supplied for the states.
+We believe the smarter way to help people with pre-existing conditions get affordable coverage while bringing down the health care costs for everybody else is through reinsurance, risk, or risk-sharing pools, which this bill supplied for the states.

-Thank you very much, everybody.
+Thank you very much for that.

 He's saying goodbye there.